RAF Bradwell Bay: Current use

 An area of the northern part of the site is occupied by the remains of the Bradwell nuclear power station, the Magnox element of which is currently being decommissioned.

 Several of the hangars are still used as storage by the local farmers and the control tower is now a private house.

 Agricultural buildings, built in the '70s and '80s on runways one and two, are now home to several local businesses.

+Bradwell Bay Preservation Group

+The Bradwell Bay Preservation Group was created to preserve the memory of people that served at Bradwell Bay.
+They are a not for profit organisation run by local history enthusiasts, and are fundraising to build a museum near the current memorial.